Kartoffel0/Memo2Anki/README.md

 ### Running the script:
 #### This script utilizes AnkiConnect, make sure you have Anki running on the background before you run the script
-- Plug your kindle into your computer and grab the `My Clippings.txt` file from its storage by going to ```documents/```, or by searching for "My Clippings.txt", and paste it in the same folder as the Memo2Anki.py file
+- Copy your `My Clippings.txt` file from your Kindle's storage by going to ```documents/```, or by searching for "My Clippings.txt", to Memo2Anki's folder
 - Run the script
 - Choose the book you want to mine from when prompted to
 - Choose how many cards you want the script to generate when prompted to